DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-06-15-revisiting-how-we-identify-current-and-past-trainees.md

 ---
-title: Revisiting how we identify current and past trainese
+title: Revisiting how we identify current and past trainees
 description:
 date: 2022-06-15
 ---